elena-alcaraz/elena-alcaraz/README.md

 HTML5 | CSS3 | JavaScript | React | Git, Github | FreeDB | Node JS, Express JS | MySQL, MySQL Workbench | MongoDB, Mongo Cloud | Swagger | Render

+## 💫 MORE

+- 🔭 I’m currently developing a website of a fashion label
+- 🌱 I’m currently learning .NET and Vue.js
+- 👯 I’m looking to collaborate on new projects
+- 💬 Ask me about anything you need to know
+- 📫 How to reach me: elena.alcaraz.martin@gmail.com
+- 😄 Pronouns: She/Her
+- ⚡ Fun fact: I'm also a violinist 🎻

 ## 🌀 SOME PROJECTS
 - **Frontend**